oasis-tcs/idpf-specification/idpf_specification.md

 3. All other fields are valid only in the last descriptor of a packet.

-<span class="mark">Note: In case packet is decapsulated, status/error
-flags in descriptor might represent outer headers that were removed from packet and not posted to SW</span>

 #### 16B RX descriptors write format Base